abdurmasood/component-libraries/README.md

 | Skiper UI | 10+ | Minimalist Design | - |
 | ShadCN Registry | Various | Component Discovery | Open Source |
 | 21st.dev | 400+ | AI-Assisted Development | - |

+## Contributing

+Contributions are welcome!
+If you know of other excellent React component libraries that should be included in this catalog, please:

+1. **Fork** this repository
+2. **Add** the new library following the existing format:
+   - Include framework/technology stack
+   - Describe the focus area and unique features
+   - Add to the Quick Reference table
+3. **Submit** a pull request with a clear description

+### Contribution Guidelines

+- Libraries should be actively maintained
+- Focus on React-based component libraries
+- Include accurate component counts and licensing information
+- Maintain consistent formatting and concise descriptions
+- Verify all links are working

+Found a broken link or outdated information?
+Please open an issue or submit a PR to keep this catalog current and useful for the community.